Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-service-grid-view-host-information.markdown

 *Description:*

-Lists all Operating System details for a host machine.
+Lists all the operating system and related host machine details for a specific host machine, such as OS type, host architecture, OS version, etc.

 *Input Example:*